Italienische-Philologie-LMU-Munchen/vowel-analyzer/README.md

 ## Background

 The software is the result of an introductory seminar to Python programming for philology students in summer 2023 at the institute for Italian philology at LMU Munich.
-At the end of this seminar, the idea of applying the new knowledge arose and the Enrico Fantini, post doc researcher and participant of the seminar, and Sascha Resch, doctoral candidate and tutor of the Python seminar, decided to create a small application that aims to demonstrate what can be done after one semester of Python training.
-While Sascha Resch worked mainly on the GUI, the installer and the repository logic, Enrico Fantini developped the main logic of the application.
+At the end of this seminar, the idea of applying the new knowledge arose and Enrico Fantini, post doc researcher and participant of the seminar, and Sascha Resch, doctoral candidate and tutor of the Python seminar, decided to create a small application that aims to demonstrate what can be done after one semester of Python training.
+While Sascha Resch worked mainly on the GUI, the installer and the repository logic, Enrico Fantini developed the main logic of the application.

 ## Installation/Prerequisities

 In order to merely run **Vowel Analyzer** you have to install [Python 3.9.7](https://www.python.org/downloads/) on your machine (other versions might work but haven't been tested yet).

 For Windows users: If you want (or need) to install **Vowel Analyzer** with a shortcut on your desktop, please perform the following steps: